VIS-SIG/Wonderful-Wednesdays/README.md

 The November challenge focuses on [meta-analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-11-11).
 The example data set is based on seven integrated clinical trials for treatment of hypertension.
 The measure of interest is systolic blood pressure measured at 1-year.

-The purpose of this challenge is to explore how data visualisation can be deployed to find "insights" when faced with [*big data*](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv).
+The purpose of this challenge is to explore how data visualisation can be deployed to find [*insights*](https://www.tandfonline.com/doi/full/10.1080/09332480.2019.1579578) when faced with [*big data*](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv).

-Are there ways to present [meta-analysis](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv) in an informative and effective way?
+Are there ways to present [integrated data](https://raw.githubusercontent.com/VIS-SIG/Wonderful-Wednesdays/dec/data/2020/2020-11-11/BIG_DATA_PSI_WW_DEC2020.csv) in an [informative and effective](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02133-w) way?

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)